hamavid/hamavid/src/hannah/blog/lotion.md

 3. Rumor has it you can make your own [sunscreen](https://draxe.com/homemade-sunscreen/) by adding [zinc oxide](https://www.amazon.com/dp/B01MY0OCFD/), if you're into that sort of thing.

 ### <sup>**</sup>Notes on storage
 This lotion contains water (in the aloe), and no preservatives, which [means](https://thenerdyfarmwife.com/natural-preservatives-for-homemade-lotion-and-cream/) [that](http://www.thankyourbody.com/are-your-homemade-beauty-products-safe/) tiny organisims that are not necessarily good for you will enjoy growing in it. *Use it up before that happens!* You can make lotion with only oil-based ingredients to avoid this problem, but it can still go rancid.
-Also, have clean hands, dishes, etc. while making the lotion.
+It helps to keep the ingredients in a cool, dry place.
+Also, use clean hands, dishes, and utensils while making the lotion.